polar-pro/production-site/README.md

 4. After making changes on your branch, create a pull request to merge to master branch before deployment.

-5. After your branch successfully merges, deploy the github source code to Shopify's site through Deploy Bot
+5. Become a user in Deploy Bot (email)

-(You need an email to be added as an user to Deploy Bot)
+6. After your branch successfully merges, deploy the github source code to Shopify's site through Deploy Bot

 polar-pro.deploybot.com

-6. Deploy commit -> pushes changes to live production site.
+7. Deploy commit -> pushes changes to live production site.